Note: This post contains affiliate links. Read my policy here.

 Option 1: ShopRite’s “Pick Up at the Store”

 When you choose ShopRite’s “Pick Up at the Store” option, you can cross steps 4, 5, 6, 8, and 9 off that list!
-And instead of writing down your shopping list on paper, you use ShopRite’s online ordering system on your computer or mobile device.
-Just click what you want, specify a quantity, and make notes as needed (i.e. “Please give me the ripest bananas you have!”)
+And instead of writing down your shopping list on paper, you use ShopRite’s online ordering system or the ShopRite app on your mobile device.
+Just click what you want, specify a quantity, and make notes as needed (i.e. “Please give me the ripest bananas you have.”)

 Then select your desired pickup date and time and complete your checkout online.
 You can choose to pay then and there or hand over your payment at the store.